rggoria/swift-techmobilesoftware/README.rst

 This project is a mobile-based system called Simple Pokemon Trivia Guide, designed to provide information about selected Pokemon, trainers, and items featured in the Pokemon Sword and Shield series.
-It was created as the final project requirement for the Mobile Application 2 course."
+It was created as the final project requirement for the Mobile Application Development 2 course."

 *******************
 Technologies Used